 Sexual and reproductive rights -the keystone for the realization of all other women’s rights- were also mentioned, including the fact that some European women still don’t have total control over their bodies.
 For instance, some countries only tolerate abortion in exceptional circumstances.
 This is the case in Poland, where abortion is permitted only in cases of rape, incest and severe fetal malformations.
 The Family Planning NGO is taking steps to raise the awareness of future candidates in the European elections on this subject.

 For more information on the work of the Gender and Development Platform click here.
+You can read the proceedings of the meeting (in French) in the attached document below.

 This platform is part of the Axis 1 "Strengthening the capacities of equality actors" of the Priority Solidarity Fund "Women for the future in the Mediterranean" funded by the French Ministry of Europe and Foreign Affairs and led by the European Institute of the Mediterranean, in the framework of the project “Developing Women's Empowerment” labelled by the Union for the Mediterranean.